 Mark Little focuses his practice on complex legal and regulatory challenges.
 He has significant experience protecting clients’ interests through challenges to national, state, and local regulations.
-Most recently, Mark has been at the forefront of the legal challenges against state and local governments’ attempts to ban natural gas in new and existing buildings
+Most recently, Mark has been at the forefront of the legal challenges against state and local governments’ attempts to ban natural gas in new and existing buildings.

 Mark also represents clients in a broad range of appeals and original proceedings in federal and state courts across the country.
 He has argued a number of cases in courts ranging from the United States Court of Appeals for the Fifth Circuit to the Texas and Washington Supreme Courts.